demisto/content/Packs/GCP-IAM/Integrations/GCPIAM/README.md

 >| roles/bigquery.admin | user:user-1@xsoar.com |
 >| roles/bigquery.user | user:user-1@xsoar.com |

 ### gcp-iam-organization-iam-permission-test
 ***
 Returns permissions that a caller has on the specified organization.
-Permission list can be obtained by running the 'gcp-iam-testable-permission-list' command.
+The permission list can be obtained by running the 'gcp-iam-testable-permission-list' command.

 #### Base Command